Are you ready for the global workplace?

 You will develop skills which employers are seeking.
 For example, working in multicultural teams and being able to communicate across cultures.
 Our graduates are successfully working in many different industries.

-- Three core modules (15 CATS per module)
+- Four core modules (15 CATS per module)

 - One or two optional modules (10 CATS per module)

-- Two core modules (10 CATs per module)
+- Two core modules (15 CATS per module)

 Term 3 - choose one option